ArcturusSky/holbertonschool-hbnb/Technical_Documentation/Arc-Logs.md

 - **Potential Solutions:** Using AI for helps, supervisors already know about that.

 ***Notes***
-- **Ideas:** I will try to be ass logical as possible and work  as fast as possible with AI helps BUT understanding what I'm doing and implementing.
+- **Ideas:** I will try to be as logical as possible and work  as fast as possible with AI helps BUT understanding what I'm doing and implementing.
 Not just bare mindless copy-pasting.
 - **Questions:**
 - **Reminders:** In the "To-Do List" under that section, I tried to be concise but in the end I'm not sure if it will follow what I have exactly to do.

-***To-Do List:
+***To-Do List:***
-- [x] Create the overall structure
+- Create the overall structure
-- [ ] Create a Base Model
+- Create a Base Model
-- [ ] Create each class (Users, Places, Reviews, Amenities)
+- Create User's Class
+- Create Place's Class
+- Create Review's Class
+- Create Amenitie's Class
-- [ ] Create methods for Users
+- Create methods for Users
-- [ ] Create methods for Places
+- Create methods for Places
-- [ ] Create methods for Reviews
+- Create methods for Reviews
-- [ ] Create methods for Amenities
+- Create methods for Amenities
-- [ ] Create Relationships between each of them ?
+- Create Relationships between each of them ?

 ---